 “Intellectual Property” are products “of the mind.”
 The owner of intellectual property owns rights in these products the same as the owner of any other type of property has ownership rights.
 To reap the benefit of their investment of time and resources, the owner of intellectual property must know and use the tools of our legal system to protect and defend what is rightfully theirs.
 The first step down this road is for the decision makers to learn the basics of the playing field so that they start protecting their rights.

 The mechanisms and types of protection to use are not always obvious.
 It requires an analysis of the product and the various circumstances in which it is used, licensed or sold.
 No one legal device protects all aspects of a product under all circumstances.
 Because of this, key personnel in a company should have sufficient knowledge of the basic legal tools available so that they can identify a problem before it goes ballistic.

-The most often used mechanisms of obtaining protection for intellectual property are: 1) TECHNOLOGICAL; 2) CONTRACT and the areas of law generally referred to as, 3) TRADE SECRET; 4) COPYRIGHT; 5) PATENT; and 6) TRADEMARK.
+The most often used mechanisms of obtaining protection for intellectual property are: 1) TECHNOLOGICAL; 2) CONTRACT and the areas of law generally referred to as, 3) TRADEMARKS; 4) COPYRIGHT; 5) PATENT; and 6) TRADE SECRET LAW.